-Let’s go through all of them together so you can figure out where you currently stand in regards to what you want to get out of life and how you can level up.
+Let’s take a look at them together so you can find out where you are right now in terms of what you want to get out of life and also how you can level up.

 Level 1: Internal Purpose:

-People with internal purpose are, in most of the cases, egoistic assholes who only do things if there is gain for them.
+People with internal purpose are, in most cases, egoistic assholes who only do things only if there is a profit for them.

 They are not trying to please society or other peers, everything they do is about pleasing their own rational self-interest.

-And while this seems great if we’re trying to win the Hunger Games.3 People with internal purpose are rarely happy.
-We all heard stories of wealthy millionaires who hang themselves after years of hard work.
-At some point, they realize that their whole life was a waste because they are alone and there’s no one that can stand them.
+And while this seems great if we’re trying to win the Hunger Games.4 People with internal purpose are rarely happy.
+We’ve all heard stories of rich millionaires hanging themselves after years of hard work.
+At some point, they realize that their whole life was a waste because they are alone and there’s no one that can bear them.